pingcap/docs-cn/sql/character-set-support.md

 ```
 The table character set and collation are used as the default values for column definitions if the column character set and collation are not specified in individual column definitions.

-## Column Character Set and Collation
+## Column character set and collation

 See the following table for the character set and collation syntax for columns: